tomlqc/about-quantum/source/stories/background/group_theory.rst

 - Why Group Theory?

-  - an theory fundamental to Physics in general
+  - a theory fundamental to Physics in general

   - a central element to understand :ref:`stories/complements/topological:Topological Quantum Computer`